 After living here for a while, I’ve come to appreciate the various cultural and entertainment activities on offer.
-For theatre and music, there is the Stadschouwburg-en -Philharmonie (municipal theatre and philharmonic), as well as the Toneel-en-Filmschuur(which have both plays and art films on offer).
-De Pletterij, where you’ll often find me behind a camera, offers more fringe music and serious debates.
+For theatre and music, there is the Stadschouwburg & Philharmonie (municipal theatre and philharmonic), as well as the theatre & film house called Toneelschuur & Filmschuur.
+On the other hand, De Pletterij offers more fringe music and serious debates.

-I cannot refer to De Pletterijwithout noting their neighbour, De Werelkeuken.
-Here, the chefs are new Haarlemmmers, who cook together like one big, diverse family.
-They offer their guests, a unique experience of world cuisine; a little taste of the home they left behind.
+I cannot refer to De Pletterij without noting their neighbour, De Werelkeuken.
+Here, the chefs are new Haarlemmers.
+They offer their guests a unique experience of world cuisine and little tastes of the homes they left behind.

 Music and Comedy

 This little city also hosts many significant events such as De Houtfestival (which I love due to its family-friendly and green vibe) and the massive Bevrijdingspop.
-One of my favourite food festivals in Haarlem is Proefpark in August: a delicious, family-friendly foodie’s delight.
-Sadly, all of these events will only happen again in 2021.
+One of my favourite food festivals in Haarlem is Proefpark in August — a delicious, family-friendly foodie’s delight.

 Haarlem is a family-friendly city.
 There is certainly no scarcity when it comes to clubs and events for children.
 Websites and applications such as Kidsproof Haarlem and Mugjes are brilliant resources, both for weekly events but also for ongoing clubs or groups.
-One of my favourite autumn events, in October, is the Lichtjestocht in Nationaalpark Zuid-Kennemerland.
-You amble through the dunes after sunset, with only lanterns (battery operated ones for safety, of course) to guide the way.
+One of my favourite autumn events is the Lichtjestocht, which takes place in October in the national park Zuid-Kennemerland.
+You amble through the dunes after sunset, with only lanterns (battery-operated ones for safety, of course) to guide the way.

-Not that I want to mention the weather again, I don’t.
-But, on those cold, rainy, and windy days, Haarlem offers a wide choice of museums and art galleries to peruse.
+Not that I want to mention the weather again, but on those cold, rainy days, Haarlem offers a wide choice of museums and art galleries to peruse.
 Not that it has to be rotten weather to visit any of these cultural beauties, but you know, when the sun is ‘a -shinin’, I am ‘a-playin’ outside.

-With its extensive range of big brands and quirky independent shops, especially the Goude Straatjes (Little Golden Streets) in the centrum, Haarlem is quipped as ‘the place to shop’.
+Haarlem is ‘the place to shop’ with its extensive range of big brands and quirky independent shops, especially the Goude Straatjes (Little Golden Streets).
 Speaking of independent shops, there are a few shop owners known for their eccentric natures, making it quite the experience to enter their world.
-Thursdays are koopavond (shopping evening) when many shops are open till 9 pm.
+Every Thursday, there is a koopavond (shopping evening) when many shops are open till 9 PM.

-Ten minutes walk from the station, and you are in one of the longest retail streets in the Netherlands: Generaal Cronjé Straat, or the Cronjé, as affectionately known by locals.
-It’s a retro shopping experience.
+Ten minutes walk from the station, and you are in one of the longest retail streets in the Netherlands.
+Generaal Cronjé Straat, or the Cronjé, as it is affectionately known by the locals, offers a retro shopping experience.

-Haarlem is proud of its gastronomical flair and diverse cuisine choices; from cosy cafés to hip coffee bars to romantic and family-friendly restaurants and even fine dining; boasting a Michelin star or three.
-The list of great eateries are far too long to review here and can only be done justice in another focused write-up.
+Haarlem is proud of its gastronomical flair and diverse cuisine choices — from cosy cafés to hip coffee bars to romantic and family-friendly restaurants and even fine dining, the list of great eateries is far too long to review here and can only be done justice in another focused write-up.

 Being a bit of a coffee snob, I am spoiled for choice.
 My vote of where to go for the best coffee in Haarlem is Native, Ax Speciality Coffee, Cleeff, Mogador, Mica Coffee Bar, By Lima, and Het Koffie Kantoor.
-That’s definitely a whole article on its own!
-I am not naive in thinking my list is exhausted; I’m just a creature of habit by returning to my favourite coffee spots.
+But this is also a topic that’s definitely worth a whole article on its own!

 A stone’s throw from beaches

-Alternatively, a 12-minute cycle south of Zandvoort-aan-Zee, and a big climb up a dune, you reach Zuidstrand 7 — a nudist beach.
-I prefer Zuidstrand 7, not because we are nudists (we are not), but for its tranquillity and serenity.
+Alternatively, a 12-minute cycle south of Zandvoort aan Zee, and a big climb up a dune, there’s also Zuidstrand 7 — a nudist beach.
+While not a nudist myself, I prefer Zuidstrand 7 for its tranquillity and serenity.
 It also boasts the wonderfully unconventional and cosy strandpaviljoen, Fosfor.
-Here, we’ve spent many happy hours swinging in the hanging chair, sipping cocktails, and nibbling delicious bites.
+Here, we’ve spent many happy hours swinging in the hanging chair, sipping on cocktails, and nibbling delicious bites.

 Choice of nature hotspots

-Haarlem offers superb choices for the nature lover, the runner, the hiker, the cyclist, their children, and their dog with the Nationaal Park Zuid-Kennemerland.
+Haarlem’s national park Zuid-Kennemerland offers superb choices for the nature lover, the runner, the hiker, and the cyclist alike.
 Spending time at the small inland lakes and recreational areas such as ‘t Wed, Westbroekplas, Meerwijkplas, Veerplas, and Molenplas is a must, especially with children.
-On the banks of Veerplas, is the cheerful Het Veerkwartier.
-A delightful cafe with a variety of events on offer.
+On the banks of Veerplas is the cheerful Het Veerkwartier.
+A delightful café with a variety of events on offer.

 Haarlem boasts two luscious urban forests, De Haarlemmerhout and Elswout.
-De Hout, outside my door; is where we spend hours, exploring the Netherlands oldest urban forest, while Elswout is also home to a great children’s theatre.
+De Hout is where we spend hours exploring the Netherlands’ oldest urban forest, while Elswout is a great place to check out a wonderful children’s theatre.

-A short bike ride south of Haarlem and you reach the magical and bigger Wandelbos Groenendaal (walking forest) with a kinderboerderij (petting farm) and a large speeltuin (playground).
+A short bike ride south of Haarlem and you reach the magical Wandelbos Groenendaal with a kinderboerderij (petting farm) and a large speeltuin (playground).
 Speaking of speeltuinen, parents are spoilt with choice, with lovely playgrounds dotted all over Haarlem.

 Have you visited Haarlem?
-Thinking of making it your home, or already made the jump?
 Tell us what you love about it in the comments below!

 Feature Image: Magdalena Laas Photography/Supplied